Quantitative research

 I’m Bálint Néray — a quantitative researcher with a Ph.D. in Sociology and nine years of end-to-end research at Meta and Northwestern University.
 I translate large-scale human behavior data into clear, actionable insight for product, public-health, and scientific audiences.

 My career has lived at the intersection of human behavior, complex data, and strategic narrative.
 At Meta’s Internet Community Growth Research team I led quantitative studies that shaped how hundreds of millions of people experienced Facebook, Messenger, and Instagram.
 Before that, I spent four years at Northwestern University applying advanced network models to public health, HIV prevention, and infectious-disease inequalities.
+A long-running thread across that work — and the foundation of my dissertation — is longitudinal panel research on adolescent populations in secondary schools, examining how peers, friendships, and ethnic identity shape student experiences over time.

 I’m most useful on problems where the data is large, the signal is subtle, and the stakeholders are varied.
 I care about research that survives first contact with a real decision — that means careful design, honest uncertainty, and the patience to write things down well.